Table of Contents

 Ability to Think Critically

 Working in a healthcare setting is fast-paced, time-sensitive and filled with high-pressure situations!
 With this, your knowledge and expertise will become your strongest ally to help you through them.

-Top Nursing Universities in Malaysia
+Top Universities to Study Nursing in Malaysia

 Founded in 2001, AIMST University is a premier private university specialising in Medicine, Science and Technology courses.